 Aromatherapy History and Its Healing Evolution: A Journey from Creation to Modern Discovery

-From the Garden of Eden (Gan Eden) to the sophisticated distillations of today, essential oils have played a vital role in human history, spirituality, and medicine.
+Garden of Eden (Gan Eden) to the sophisticated distillations of today, essential oils have played a vital role in human history, spirituality, and medicine.

 Note: The article contains affiliate links that may earn a commission; otherwise, the price is unaffected.
 All references are carefully selected to provide the best and most wholesome results.